SiaFoundation/siad/modules/renter/README.md

 including contract formation and renewal RPCs, uploading and downloading, verifying Merkle proofs, and synchronizing revision states.
 It is a low-level module whose functionality is largely wrapped by the Contractor.

-### Skynet Blocklist
-The Skynet Blocklist module manages the list of skylinks that the Renter wants blocked.
-It also manages persisting the blocklist in an ACID and performant manner.

-### Skynet Portals
-The Skynet Portals module manages the list of known Skynet portals that the Renter wants to keep track of.
-It also manages persisting the list in an ACID and performant manner.

 ## Subsystems
 The Renter has the following subsystems that help carry out its